-SERP (Search Engine Results Page) Analysis is the process of analyzing the top web pages that rank for a specific keyword or topic.
+First, what does SERP stand for?
+SERP stands for Search Engine Results Page and SERP Analysis is the process of analyzing the top web pages that rank for a specific keyword or topic.
 SEO and marketing professionals use this information to determine the difficulty level of ranking for a Google search.

 As well as looking at ranking difficulty, SERP analysis can also uncover how a competitor may have achieved their Google rank.
 This will give your marketing or SEO team valuable insight, allowing it to push your business up the rankings.

 One of the goals of SEO is to have your website appear on page one of the search results when users search for relevant terms.
 If you are selling plungers in Cleveland, Ohio, for example, you’ll be pushing for a page one listing for anyone searching for ‘plunger in Cleveland.’

 When you type your search into Google, however, you might be disappointed to find that your business is not there on the first page of search results.
 Not yet, at least.
 At this point, it will benefit you to work out how those other businesses achieved it, what you can do better, and whether the predicted volume of traffic to be gained from this keyword is worth the cost and effort.
 In short, it’s time to analyze the search results.